Home

 In the heat of an argument, threatening to leave the relationship is manipulative and hurtful.
 It creates anxiety about being abandoned and undermines your ability to resolve your issues.
 It quickly erodes your partner’s confidence in your commitment to the relationship.
 Trust is not easily restored once it is broken in this way.
 It makes the problems in your relationship seem much bigger than they need to be.

-Once you have defined the issue, stick to it until it is solved.
 Stay in the present and resist the temptation to use the situation as an occasion to bring up other issues from the past.
 It’s discouraging to keep bringing up the past.
 You can’t change the past.
 You can only change today.
 You can look forward to a better future.
 Try to keep your focus on what can be done today to resolve the issue at hand and go forward from there.
 If you get off-topic, on to other issues, stop yourselves and agree to get back on track.
 You can always come back to other issues later.

 Let one person speak at a time.
 When one speaks, the other should be listening—really listening, not just planning their rebuttal.
 Take turns speaking and listening so that you both have a chance to say what you need.

-This goes back to the rules we were taught as kids about respectful playground behavior.
 Have you ever tried to work through a difficult issue when your spouse was talking over top of you and interrupting you?
 How did you feel?
 Consciously remind yourself about this when you feel an overwhelming urge to interrupt or speak your mind.

 A time-out is a short break to cool off, calm down and get perspective.
 Think of it like pushing the pause button on a video.
 It’s an opportunity to restore calm and be more reflective instead of reactive.
-Use the time-out to reflect on why you feel the way you do and how to express yourself in a positive way.
+Use the time-out to reflect on why you feel the way you do.
+Think about how to express yourself in a positive way.
 Try to think about the other person’s feelings and point of view.
 Think things through before you speak.
 Then “push play” again and return to each other to resolve the issues calmly.

 A time-out should be at least a half-hour long (but no longer than twenty-four hours).
 It takes at least a half-hour for your body’s physiology to return to a normal resting state and for your thoughts to become less hostile or defensive.
 It’s surprising how different a person’s outlook can be after they’ve had a chance to calm down.